 3D support in Windows 10 Multi-Session

 Applicable when the OS choice is set to a Windows Server or Windows 10 multi-session operating system.
 Provides 3D graphics support to applications that run on a GPU-enabled RDSH VM.
 MMR for Terminal Services Provides the ability to redirect multimedia content that is streamed to the virtual desktop to stream directly to the client computer and decoded on the client system, to optimize performance.
 The client system plays the media content, offloading the demand on the virtual desktop.
 Client Drive Redirection Allows Horizon Client users to share local drives with their virtual desktops and RDS-based applications.
 Skype for Business Provides the ability to use the virtual desktops to make optimized audio and video calls with Skype for Business.
 Webcam Support (Real-Time Audio Video RTAV) Redirects webcam and audio devices that are connected to the users' client systems so that those devices can be used on the virtual desktop.
 Smart Card Not installed by default.
 Lets users authenticate with smart cards when they use the PCoIP or Blast Extreme display protocol.
 VMware Print Installs and configures the Horizon Agent's VMware Integrated Printing feature in the imported VM.
 This feature allows users to use any printer available on their client computers, without installing additional drivers.
 Scanner Redirection Not installed by default.
 Redirects scanning and imaging devices that are connected to the users' client systems so that they can be used on the virtual desktop or RDS-based application.
 USB Redirection Not installed by default.
 Gives users access to locally connected USB flash drives and hard disks in the virtual desktops and RDS-based applications.Note: For guidance on using USB redirection securely, see the Horizon 7 Security guide and the Configuring Remote Desktop Features in Horizon 7 guide.
 The Horizon version 7.12 of those guides are at security guide and remote desktop features guide.
 For example, you can use group policy settings to deactivate USB redirection for specific users.
 URL Redirection Not installed by default.
 Allows Horizon Client to determine which URLs should be handled using the virtual desktop or application instead of using the users' client system, and open those URLs using the virtual desktop or RDS-based application.
 Serial Port Redirection Not installed by default.
 Redirects devices that are connected to the serial ports on the users' client systems so that they can be used on the virtual desktop or RDS-based application.
 Geolocation Redirection Not installed by default.
 Allows for sharing the client system's geolocation information with Internet Explorer 11 on the virtual desktop.
 This option results in the Horizon Geolocation Redirection option installed when the agent is installed in the VM.
 Additional requirements are needed after the imported VM is ready.
 For details, see the VMware Horizon documentation topic System Requirements for Geolocation Redirection (Horizon version 7.12).
 Help Desk Provides the ability to collect real-time performance-related, detailed desktop and session metrics from live desktop sessions.
 Live sessions are sessions that are active, idle, or disconnected.
 Logged-off sessions are not in this set of live sessions.
 Those metrics can help you troubleshoot the health of the virtual desktops.
 Those metrics are used in the console's user card, which is part of the system's help-desk-related features.Note: If you turn off this toggle, performance-related metrics from live user sessions in the desktop instances or farm RDSH instances based on this image are not collected.
 As a result, real-time live user-session data will not be send to the cloud monitoring service (CMS).
 As a result, such live user-session data cannot be reported in the user card for such sessions or within reports on the Reports page.
-For details, see About the User Card Feature in Your Horizon Cloud Environment and Reports Page.
+For details, see Horizon Cloud - About the User Card Feature, Also Known as the Help Desk and Reports Page in the Horizon Universal Console.

 To collect historical session data, in addition to the vRealize Operations Desktop Agent that the Import Virtual Machine wizard installs by default, your Horizon Cloud environment must also have the CMS sessions feature enabled in the General Settings page.
 If the CMS sessions feature is deactivated, historical session data will not be available to you in the console.
 To verify the CMS sessions feature's setting in your environment, see the Monitoring table row in Customizable General Settings for Your Horizon Cloud Tenant Environment.For extended details about the preceding agent-related options used for VDI desktops and RDS hosts, as well as about all of the Horizon agent features that are always installed by default, see Horizon Agent Custom Setup Options (for those options applicable to a VDI desktop) and Horizon Agent Custom Setup Options for an RDS Host in the VMware Horizon product documentation.